navigate by topic:zineskansas citydiyhome + gardenwitchytutorialsmusingspunktravel

 my many journals

 Like many zinesters, I’m a journaler.
 A daily diarist, note-taker, recorder, and doodler.
 If I don’t write something down I tend to forget it, and while I rarely re-read my diaries, there’s just something about the act of writing that helps the memories gel.
-When I need to flesh out an idea, I find there’s no better way to brainstorm than putting ink to page and letting the idea expand.
 Which is all just to say that I’ve got a pretty sizeable collection of journals that I work out of.
-Here’s a little tour behind-the-scenes… Keep reading this blog post 🐌 This blog post is just for Snail Mail Society members!
-Consider […]

 A zine fest: in a skatepark, the room is filled with tables from wall to wall where people wearing masks look at zines.